 On a related note, the pocketknife should be comfortable to transport, so it should be light in weight.
 The durability and usability of the knife are important, so you should be sure it is constructed with quality stainless steel.

 An emergency can happen at any time, day or night.
-To be sure you have visibility when you need to use your kit, it is imperative that you have illumination.
+To be sure you have visibility when you need it camping to use your kit, it is imperative that you have illumination.

 A flashlight provides adequate illumination for many circumstances.
 Of the products on the market today, hand-crank flashlights seem to be the smartest choice.
 They provide a continuous supply of light.
 Hand-crank flashlights eliminate the risk of running out of light because of faulty batteries.
 If you must bring an alkaline battery-powered flashlight, be sure to bring extra batteries in a waterproof container.